Victor-Casado/Bug_Busters__victorc353_ethans175_marcoq4_qianjunz/README.md

 # Launch Codes
+1. Activate the virtual environment from the install guide if not activated already
-1. Change directory into the app folder
+2. Change directory into the app folder

         cd Bug_Busters__victorc353_ethans175_marcoq4_qianjunz/app

-2. Run the App:
+3. Run the App:

         $ python3 __init__.py